BruceHunter/ai-llm-prompts/README.md

 ## Example of a Step and Stop prompt

 This way you give it all the context up front.
 This will help make responses better.
-This way it doesn't it find it out as it goes.
 This is a prompt optimization.

 **Prompt Input:**